 46. Reappointment of chief executive officers

-(1) If the Minister proposes not to recommend to the Governor that a person (in this section referred to as “the incumbent”) be reappointed to his or her office of chief executive officer, the Minister shall comply with section 48 in respect of the incumbent.
+(1) If the Minister proposes not to recommend to the Governor that a person (in this section referred to as the incumbent) be reappointed to his or her office of chief executive officer, the Minister shall comply with section 48 in respect of the incumbent.

 (2) If the Minister —